Sucerquia/ASE-PLUMED_tutorial/SC.md

 # Ab-initio: Small Silver Cluster

-In the same way as we did our analysis of the toy model, we can also obtain the free energy profile using an Ab-initio calculator.
+In the same way as we analyzed the toy model, we can also obtain the free energy profile using an Ab-initio calculator.
 In this part of the tutorial, we show how to find the free energy surface of an Ag-6 cluster presented in the paper [D. Sucerquia *et. al.*, JCP, 2022](https://doi.org/10.1063/5.0082332).
 There, we showed that this cluster is the smallest silver cluster where entropic effects at room temperature boost the non-planar isomer probability to a competing state.

 ## Collective variables

 To obtain a proper exploration of the different states of the silver cluster, we can use the coordination number (C) and the radius of gyration (R) as collective variables.
-This Collective variables are defined as
+These Collective variables are defined as

 ```math
 C= \sum_{i=1}^{N_a} \sum_{j\ne i}\frac{1-(r_{ij}/d)^8}{1-(r_{ij}/d)^{16}},